Qaleh, Fars

-Qaleh (قلعه, also Romanized as Qal‘eh; also known as Qal‘eh Gūkān and Qal‘eh-ye Gūkān) is a village in Rahgan Rural District, Khafr District, Jahrom County, Fars province, Iran.
-At the 2006 census, its population was 364, in 100 families.
+Qaleh (قلعه, also Romanized as Qal‘eh; also known as Qal‘eh Gūkān and Qal‘eh-ye Gūkān) is a village in Rahgan Rural District, in Rahgan District of Khafr County, Fars province, Iran.

+At the 2006 census, its population was 364 people, when it was in Khafr District of Jahrom County.
+The 2016 census measured the population of the city as 345 people in 106 households.

+In 2019, the district was separated from the county in the establishment of Khafr County, and it was transferred to the new Rahgan District.